FairRootGroup/FairSoft/legacy/README.md

 the script which defines all the needed information.
 The configure.sh script will check if all variables are defined in the input file and if the values are allowed.
 In case an error is found the script will stop with an error message.
-Three example files (automatic.conf, grid.conf, and recoonly.conf) can be found in the main directory of FairSoft.
+Three example files (automatic.conf, grid.conf, and recoonly.conf) can be found in the `legacy/` directory of FairSoft.

 ## Included Packages